timskillman/XamarinPCLPrinting/README.md

 CustomPrintAdapter.cs was written by DeepakDY

-Please note that correctly formed PDF needs creating before printing to Android.
+Please note that a correctly formed PDF needs creating before printing to Android.
 SkiaSharp makes is easy to do this, see;

 https://github.com/mono/SkiaSharp/blob/master/samples/Gallery/Shared/Samples/CreatePdfSample.cs#L47